This post may include affiliate links. Thank you for your support.

 • ¾ tsp Kosher Salt

-• Optional for Serving: Cream Cheese Icing (recipe below - see notes), Powdered Sugar or Cinnamon Sugar, Maple Syrup
+• Optional Serving Suggestions: Cream Cheese Icing (recipe below – see notes), Powdered Sugar or Cinnamon Sugar, Maple Syrup

 Instructions

-• Spray a 9x13’’ baking dish with non-stick cooking spray.
+• Prepare Casserole Pan: Spray a 9×13’’ baking dish with non-stick cooking spray and then set the pan aside.

-• Bake: Uncover the baking dish and sprinkle the top evenly with ½ teaspoon pumpkin pie spice.
-Bake for 50 minutes to 1 hour, or until the casserole is set and no longer jiggly in the center.
-(If the top of the casserole starts to brown too quickly near the end of baking, lightly tent the casserole with aluminum foil and continue baking.)
+(NOTE: If the top of the casserole starts to brown too quickly near the end of baking, lightly tent the pan with aluminum foil and continue baking.)

 Video